cicout/cico_foundation_kit/README.md

 ### CocoaPod

-You can simply add CICOFoundationKit to `Podfile`:
+You can simply add CICOFoundationKit to your `Podfile`:

 ```
 pod "CICOFoundationKit"